What are the best first-time home buyer loans?

 Get started on your first-time home buyer loan

 If you’re ready to get serious about buying a house, talk to a mortgage advisor about your first-time home buyer loan options.
-There’s a wide range of programs available and it’s important to find the loan that meets your needs best.
+There’s a wide range of programs available and it’s important to find the loan that best meets your needs.
 This will make it easier to qualify and should reduce your mortgage costs, too.